Klein-Maskit combination theorem for Anosov subgroups: Free products: Regularity

 By the above lemma, our study of $\tmod$-irregular sequences $(\g_n)$ in $\G$ is reduced to the case when $(\g_n)$ has unbounded relative length.
 In particular, if $(\g_n)$ is $\tmod$-irregular, then after passing to a subsequence, we further assume that

-We next study the $\tmod$-regularity property of a certain kind of sequences which we call {\em special}: A sequence $(\g_n)$ in $\G$ is called {\em special} if it satisfies \eqref{eqn:length_increasing}, and, for all $n\in\N$, $\g_n$ is an initial subword of $\g_{n+1}$ (see \autoref{sec:reduced} for the definition).
+We next study the $\tmod$-regularity property of a certain kind of sequences which we call {\em special}: A sequence $(\g_n)$ in $\G$ is called {\em special} if it satisfies \eqref{eqn:length_increasing}, and, for all $n\in\N$, $\g_n$ is a rightmost subword of $\g_{n+1}$ (see \Cref{sec:reduced} for the definition).

 \begin{lemma} Special sequences in $\G$ are $\tmod$-regular. \end{lemma}